khlanna/appcharge/README.md

 ### Open Graph Images

 - OG images are generated dynamically via an API route using `@vercel/og` for rich social sharing previews.
-- The OG image URL uses `NEXT_PUBLIC_BASE_URL` so it works in both local and production environments.

 ### Known Limitations